Referring Methods that Throw Exceptions in Java

 - Here's a sample MPI program written in C# using MPI.NET.

-using System; using MPI; namespace MPINETinMono { class Program { static void Main(string[] args) { using (new MPI.Environment(ref args)) { Console.Write("Rank {0} of {1} running on {2}\n", Communicator.world.Rank, Communicator.world.Size, MPI.Environment.ProcessorName); } } } }
+using System; using MPI; namespace MPINETinMono { class Program { static void Main(string[] args) { using (new MPI.Environment(ref args)) { Console.Write("Rank {0} of {1} running on {2}\n", Communicator.world.Rank, Communicator.world.Size, MPI.Environment.ProcessorName); } } } } - There are two ways that you can compile this program.

 - Use Visual Studio referring to MPI.dll built on Windows